 Past behaviour can be a key indicator of bisexuality.
 If a man has voluntarily engaged in same-sex sexual experiences at any point in their lifetime it could suggest that they may be bisexual.
 This could be as small as a passionate kiss at university, or mutual masturbation in the army, or evem anal sex whilst under the influence of alcohol.
 Despite identifying as ‘straight’ during, and following these acts, this behaviour suggests that there is at least a small degree of same-sex attraction.
 On the Kinsey Scale, a man like this could be predominantly heterosexual (category 1), or mainly heterosexual but sometimes homosexual (category 2).
 Remember, the categories on the Kinsey Scale are fluid and can change constantly.

-Modern society is more liberal now that it ever has been.
+Modern society is more liberal now in 2022 than it ever has been.
 Many men may not understand homosexuality, but they understand that who somebody chooses to sleep with should not matter to them.
 However, some bisexual men who haven’t come out may be extremely homophobic.
 This behaviour is directly linked to years of sexual repression.
 Sometimes closeted bisexual men feel that by being homophobic their friends and family will not realise that they themselves are not completely heterosexual.
 This homophobia can manifest itself in passive ways through the use of derogatory slang in the presence of others, or become more extreme.
 Gay bashing, and aggression towards other men who are perceived to be gay are just two examples of this.

 Fantasies about other men